internet4000/radio4000-api-node-firebase/README.md

 ### Endpoints and realtime

 Most endpoints can be read without authentication.

-Writing always requires authentication.
+Reading a user, a userSettings or writting to some models always requires authentication.

 Here's a list of available REST endpoints and which model they correspond to: